 top of page

-Nasal Contracture Reconstructive Surgery with Rib Cartilage – Revision Rhinoplasty in Korea for Severe Inflammatory Deformity
+Nasal Contracture Reconstructive Surgery with Rib Cartilage in Korea

 • 2024년 7월 8일

-Hello, I am Dr. Cha-Young Kang, Director of NoseLab Rhinoplasty Clinic.
+Hello, this is Dr. Cha-Young Kang of NoseLab Clinic.

 Preoperative nasal base views showing partial nasal tip necrosis caused by severe inflammation in a nasal contracture reconstructive surgery case.